5 Proven Strategies to Reduce No-Shows at Your Auto Repair Shop

 Strategy 2: Require Deposits for High-Value Services

 For services over $500, consider requiring a deposit at booking.
-This isn't about the money—it's about commitment.
+This is not about the money — it is about commitment.

 Implementation: